LoganWolfe/Peer-Evaluator/README.md

 It is important to note that this was not a solo project, but a collaboration between five members (found below).

 *This project completed and submitted as a group for credit at Ohio State University.*
 Thus, I am unable to publicly post the code.
+Images of the application can be found below.
-However, **I will happily review the code privately**.
+**I can and will happily review the code privately**.

 I (Logan Wolfe) am responsible for the Group and Roster models, controllers, views, forms, routes, db tables, etc.
 I contributed elsewhere but most of my work is seen there.